empathyco/academy-winter-batch-2022/blog/search/Week 4.md

 ## Exercise
 With all the mapping and requests created, we were set to index every document in _title.basics.tsv_.
-Unfortunately for us, the indexing was very slow, so we had to find some sort of solutiom :snail:.
+Unfortunately for us, the indexing was very slow, so we had to find some sort of solution :snail:.

 Going through the jungle of ElasticSearch Java API documentation, we discovered something that could do the trick: **BulkRequest**. **BulkRequest** is an API class that allows sending to ElasticSearch batches of documents to be indexed; Dramatically increasing the performance.
 We struggled a bit with it to keep it working but as always, **academy search team** overcame the difficulties :sunglasses::ok_hand:.

-After making everything work (:man_mage:) [Alberto](https://github.com/avillamayordevega) reviewed our code and told us about some code improvements that could be made and recommended us the usage of some coding tools such like _SonarLint_ and _Insomnia_.
+After making everything work (:mage:) [Alberto](https://github.com/avillamayordevega) reviewed our code and told us about some code improvements that could be made and recommended us the usage of some coding tools such like _SonarLint_ and _Insomnia_.

 <Statement>